 Comprehensive health insurance

 In addition to providing comprehensive sickness and accident insurance, the GeoBlue policy provides emergency travel medical insurance, including coverage for medical evacuation and repatriation of remains, which generally is not provided by domestic insurance policies.
 GeoBlue also has identified a network of physical and mental health care providers worldwide who will provide treatment and file claims on your behalf without requiring payment at the time of treatment.
 Prior to departure for study abroad, GeoBlue assists students in establishing treatment for ongoing medical conditions while abroad (including health care provider appointments and continuing medications).
-For a brief summary of the features and benefits of this plan, please see the policy brochure.
+For an overview of the features and benefits of this plan, see the policy brochure.

 After you have been enrolled in GeoBlue insurance and have received your medical insurance ID card from GeoBlue, you should go to the GeoBlue website.
 Using the certificate number of the front of the card, sign in to the site to obtain comprehensive information relating to this plan, including a doctor/hospital locator, information about how to request medical services and arrange a direct pay payment guarantee, translations of medical terms and phrases, and city security profiles.
 Download the GeoBlue mobile app to have convenient access to all of these resources.
 Your family can access this same information by logging in to the GeoBlue website.
 Your family will need your email address and GeoBlue password to sign in.

 In the event of a medical emergency, go immediately to the nearest physician or hospital and contact GeoBlue at +1 610-254-8771 (collect calls accepted).

 Emergency evacuation insurance